olexandrmazur/Smart-Planner/README.md

   - Java 23
   - JDBC – for working with the database
   - HTTP Server – own implementation or use of the built-in HTTP server
+  - Telegram API - it is framework for working with telegram bots.
 - **Frontend:**
   - HTML for creating elements
   - CSS for scaling HTML elements